Simplifying Complex Logic with Python's match Statement

 return "Unknown Status"

-Why Use Pattern Matching?¶
+## Why Use Pattern Matching?

-Consider a typical if-elif
+Consider a typical `if-elif` structure:

 def parse_command(command):